-Charity ship says migrants' safety at risk, Italy to allow minors off
+Charity ship says migrants' safety at risk; minors allowed to disembark

 Italy’s far-right Interior Minister Matteo Salvini has ordered his officials not to let them do so, although on Saturday he made a partial concession, saying he would allow any children to leave the boat.
 He added that he had only agreed to this at the insistence of Prime Minister Giuseppe Conte.

-The Barcelona-based NGO Open Arms said that 27 minors were to be allowed off the boat.
+The Barcelona-based NGO Open Arms said that 27 minors who had been authorized to leave the ship disembarked onto Italian coast guard boats.
+That left 107 migrants on the ship.

-It also said that the 16 days waiting for a port to disembark in had taken their toll on the migrants, with frequent fights breaking about among them and conditions on board deteriorating.
+Open Arms said the 16 days waiting for a port to disembark in had taken their toll on the migrants, with frequent fights breaking about among them and conditions on board deteriorating.

 “After ... six medical evacuations and having told authorities about our situation without receiving an answer, we are in a situation of need and we cannot guarantee the security of the 134 people onboard,” Open Arms said.